Experimental genuine quantum nonlocality in the triangle network: Techniques for demonstrating nonlocality

 where $\mathcal{L}$ is the set of distributions admitting an LHV model.
 If $\delta_w>0$, then the inequality for that $w$ is a Bell inequality which certifies the nonlocality of $P_E$,

 Using the numeric tools of LHV-Net, one can obtain an estimate of the $\delta_w$ values, as was done in Ref.~\cite{2024_ineq_Tamas}.
 In Fig.~\ref{fig:inequality} we plot $f_w(P) - f_w(P_E) + \delta_w$, which should be negative or 0 for all local distributions.
-From the results we deduce that the inequality which most strongly certifies our experimental distribution is for $w\approx0.0922, \,\delta_w \approx 0.00957$, resulting in the inequality of Eq.~(\ref{eq:ineq_l2}).
-We identified this $w$ value by finding the largest ratio between the violation of $P_{\text{Exp.}}$ and $P_E$, which was 42\%.
+From the results we deduce that the inequality which most strongly certifies our experimental distribution is for $w\approx0.0922, \,\delta_w \approx 0.00957$, resulting in the inequality of